College of Education, Nursing and Health Professions

 Minor in Teacher Education

 The 18-credit Minor in Teacher Education will introduce you to the study of education and human development, including infant and child development.
 You will be prepared for additional study toward a career as a classroom teacher or in related fields such as psychology, advocacy, or social work.

 Please note that the minor does not qualify you for initial teacher certification.
-If you are interested in becoming a fully certified classroom teacher, you should complete one of our undergraduate or master’s programs in teacher education.
+If you are interested in becoming a fully certified classroom teacher, you should complete one of our bachelor's or master’s programs in education.

 Students who minor in Teacher Education can continue progress toward a career in teaching through graduate study in a teacher certification program.
 A minor in Teacher Education can also help prepare you for:

 - advocacy work on behalf of children and families;